chander/fusionpbx/README.md

   1. Go to Advanced -> Variables

-      * Find "externa_sip_ip" and "internal_sip_ip" and change them to auto-nat
+      * Find "external_sip_ip" and "internal_sip_ip" and change them to auto-nat
-      * I'm not certain this needs to be done for me, since I don't have any external sip clients, just a gateway, but in theory this should make flowroute realize that you are behind nat and do natty stuff.
+      * I'm not certain this needs to be done for me, since I don't have any external sip clients, just a gateway, but in theory this should make FreeSwitch realize that you are behind nat and do natty stuff.

 ## The rest

 Now that the network stuff is setup, you can go to Accounts->Gateways and add in a gateway to flowroute; check the interconnection screen on the flowroute site - you should see a single registration (always); if you see multiple, then something might be wrong with your nat setup, causing the nat connection to timeout an have to reconnect.
 That's bad.

-If inbound calls get routed to your Flowroute configured "failover" number, it's likely that you might have a domain issue - where the access controls are not setup right.
+If inbound calls get routed to your Flowroute configured "failover" number, it's likely that you might have a domain ACL issue - where the access controls are not setup right.

 The best way to troubleshoot these issues is to log into your fusionpbx server, start a fs_cli session and type in "sofia loglevel all 9" which will give you a stream of log output that's very verbose.